BLOG: Immersion is key to successful sustainability learning: reflections on Second Nature LIVE

 Yesterday, our #SecondNatureLIVE cohort was tasked with presenting #sustainability proposals for @Bham_Childrens & @BWH_NHS.

 The standard was incredible across the board, but a particular congratulations goes to the green team who the panel judged to have the strongest proposal! pic.twitter.com/MxFNKsSad2

 — UK Green Building Council (@UKGBC) May 17, 2018

-The green team (who eventually emerged victorious) favoured investing on-site to develop part of the (new) building into an income for the Trust through linking the site to the surrounding community like the university, and local businesses, or incorporating housing facilities into hospital buildings.
-The idea to Develop of flexible and transportable modular units that could meet the needs of the hospitals was particularly well received.
-Finally the blue team focused on biophilia, incorporate green walls and break out areas.
+The green team (who eventually emerged victorious) favoured investing on-site to develop part of the (new) building into an income for the Trust through linking the site to the surrounding community like the University, and local businesses, or incorporating housing facilities into hospital buildings.
+The idea to develop a flexible and transportable modular unit that could meet the needs of the hospitals was particularly well received.
+Finally, the blue team focused on biophilia, incorporating green walls and break out areas.
 The natural element is especially recuperative for child patients, who could be involved in the planting, and helps increase awareness of healthy lifestyles and wellbeing (both for patients and staff).
-Similar to the green team they felt incorporating other facilities for NHS staff, patients, the local community, and businesses was crucial to potentially change the dynamic of the hospital environment.
+Like the green team they felt incorporating other facilities for NHS staff, patients, the local community, and businesses was crucial to potentially change the dynamic of the hospital environment.
 The team also presented the urban building concept on modular and flexible construction type.

-As indicated by the participants, they learnt an incredible amount.
+As indicated by the participants, they learned an incredible amount.

 Being part of Second Nature LIVE has been a great experience bringing different disciplines together into the class room and out on site to apply learning instantly.
 Having the capstone event to look forward to is a superb way to keep focus on the project and bring the best out of people and encourage collaborative working.
 I would highly recommend this to anyone looking to gain a wider understanding of sustainability and importantly how to make a case for it.